Yimingcode/EE551_FinalProject/README.md

 ## Goals

-This project is designed to find out the skin area in the picture according to the skin color, and then make some rules to determine whether it is a pornographic picture.
+This project is designed to find out the faces of people in the images.

 ## Key steps